h5p/h5p-three-js/README.md

 An H5P wrapper around the popular, easy to use and lightweight 3D library: three.js

+## Changes

-There are done some changes nessecary for the CSS2DRenderer and CSS2DObject to work inside virtual tour which is made in this wrapper.
-They are both commented in the code as "DIFFER FROM ORGINAL THREE.JS".
+There has been some changes made to the CSS2DRenderer and CSS2DObject to ensure that it works as intended for the Virtual Tour content type which utilises this library.
+They are all commented in the code as "DIFFER FROM ORIGINAL THREE.JS".

+* `opacity: 0` used instead of `display: none` for the CSS2DObject.
-This is setting opacity to 0 instead of display none for the CSS2DObject to make the objects possible to tab into even when out of view.
+    * This enables objects to tabbed in to even when out of view.
 Without this accesibility and keyboard naviagtion wouldn't be possible.
+    * This also required `pointer-events: none` to also be set to prevent objects being interacted with.

-The other change is to not use the zOrder for the CSS2DRenderer.
-With the zOrder it is impossible to know how high the zIndex can become.
+* The removal of zOrder for the CSS2DRenderer.
+    * With the zOrder it is impossible to know how high the zIndex can become.
 In h5p-three-image increased z-index is set when an element is focused, dragged or hovered and that is not possible with zOrder done here.
+* Forced the position of CSS2DObjects to be set as whole numbers rather than decimals.
+    * When the user moved the camera around the label would draw thin black lines around the scene.
+By rounding to the nearest whole pixel value the issue stops happening.